crazychenz/vinnie.work/website/docs/Collections/CLISnippets/OpenSSL.md

 - It automatically generates CA certificate and key if not provided or not already created.
 - It automatically generates the server certificate and key into a similar folder.
 - Provide `--dns` (i.e. FQDN) and/or `--ip` arguments to specify additional domain names for a single certificate/key pair.
-- You can use `--dns 'home.domain --dns '*.home.domain` to generate a wild card certificate for entire domain.
+- You can use `--dns home.domain --dns '*.home.domain'` to generate a wild card certificate for entire domain.
 - Developed and tested with `OpenSSL 3.0.2 15 Mar 2022 (Library: OpenSSL 3.0.2 15 Mar 2022)`.

 <details><summary>adhoc-certs.py</summary>